sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

     * It should appear in Device Manager as a CH340 COM port
 * Run *ESP32_FLASH_ERASE.bat* to completely clear the ESP32 memory
     * The .bat file should find the COM port number for you
-	* If you see the error ```'wmic' is not recognized as an internal or external command, operable program or batch file```, you will need to [install WMIC](https://techcommunity.microsoft.com/blog/windows-itpro-blog/how-to-install-wmic-feature-on-demand-on-windows-11/4189530) or provide the COM port manually:

 ```
 ESP32_FLASH_ERASE.bat COM1